Land of Enchantment

 Can you believe that we've only just passed the halfway mark of our journey?
 There's still so much left to see and do, and of course photograph.

-After breakfast, we begin the day with a photo session with leg rower fishermen silhouetted by the rising sun and early morning mist.
+At the crack of dawn, we begin the day with a photo session with leg rower fishermen silhouetted by the rising sun and early morning mist.
 We then embark by boat to discover the fascinating way of life on Inle Lake, beginning with the lakes lively and colorful morning market where members of the various ethnic tribes of Shan State come to trade their wares.
 Our next stop is Indein, a mesmerizing sight with many ancient whitewashed pagodas littering the hillside as far as the eye can see.

 Lunch will be served on floating rice barges in the middle of the lake, a unique and unforgettable dining experience.
 We then make visits to the picturesque floating gardens as well as a weaving village for a photo session with local weavers working with silks, linens and lotus fabrics.
 We also observe local craftsman demonstrating how Burmese cigars, or “cheroots,” are traditionally packed and rolled.